-1.8.
+1.10.
 Applicability and Implementation of the Policy

-The policy shall be applicable for 10 years from the date of notification unless extended further.
+The Policy shall be applicable for 10 years from the date of notification unless extended further.
+The Policy provides broad guidance and direction for growth and development of tourism sector in the country.
 Most of the provisions of the policy would require concurrent and coordinated action by the Central Government, State Governments and Local Governments in partnership with Industry Stakeholders.
 Specific roles and responsibilities of different stakeholders will further be spelt out in the detailed strategies and action plans, schemes and guidelines to be prepared for the implementation of the Policy from time to time.